krisphackathon/hackathon-2025/data/parsed/2023-q3-earnings-transcript-3.md

 Philipp.

-**Philipp Schindler, SVP and CBO, Google:** Thanks, Sundar.
+Philipp Schindler, SVP and CBO, Google: Thanks, Sundar.
 And hi, everyone.

 I’ll start with our performance for the quarter and then give color into the three key priority areas for Ads -- Google AI, Retail, and YouTube -- that we’ve identified on past calls as opportunities for long-term growth in advertising.

 Google Services revenues of $68 billion were up 11% year-on-year.

-In Google Advertising, Search & Other, revenues grew 11% year-on-year, led by solid growth in the Retail vertical.
+In Google Advertising, Search &#x26; Other, revenues grew 11% year-on-year, led by solid growth in the Retail vertical.
 In YouTube Ads, revenues were up 12% year-on-year, driven by growth in both brand and direct response.
 In Network, revenues declined 3% year-on-year.

 Google Other revenues were up 21% year-on-year, led by strong growth in YouTube subscription revenues.